abdellahbsf/UseCase/README.md

 # Recording Business Use Cases Interactively

-When both the use case recorder and the application server are running on the same machine, execute the following command in your terminal:
+When both the use case recorder and the application server are running on the same machine, clone the repository and execute the following command in your terminal:

 ```bash
 javac usecase_w.java